rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

 I have used dplyr to clean the dataset and used leaflet and htmltools packages in creating this interactive map.
 I have created this project to aid History students in their lessons and History teachers to have a more interactive tool in teaching History to their students.
 This can be useful as the Philippine Midterm Elections is upcoming this May 2025.

+I have chosen to use the OpenStreetMap.Mapnik as against any other tile providers because of its simpler design that allows faster loading.
 Anyone can use the code and make changes as long as this original repository is referenced.

 The interactive mapped profile info can be found here: <https://rpubs.com/rnx2024/philippine-presidential-candidates-and-presidents-mapped-profiles>